hopr-framework/hopr/docs/documentation/tutorials/visualizationwithparaview.md

   </tr>
 </table>

 If the polynomial degree of supersampling is higher than 1 the mesh elements will be subdivided depending of the polynomial degree.
 As a result, it is not apparent anymore where the elements begin and where they end.
-Because of that two filters have to be applied which make the actual elements visible again in high resolution.
+Because of that the two filters "Extract Surfaces" and "Extract Edges" have to be applied which make the actual elements visible again in high resolution.
+They can be found under Filters > Alphabetical.

 <table align="center">
   <tr>